-The Ceramics program at FSU promotes an interdisciplinary approach to using clay in a studio art practice.
-Students learn traditional and contemporary approaches to using ceramics within the worlds of craft, contemporary art and design.
-Through guided technical and innovative explorations, students find their voice to experiment with both non-traditional methods along with the traditional processes of preparing mixing glazes and the variety of firing methods necessary to create innovative artwork.
+The Ceramic program at FSU focuses on each student’s individual art practice in the overlapping worlds of contemporary art, craft and design.
+Students learn traditional and contemporary approaches to using ceramics in an interdisciplinary studio art program.
+Through guided technical and critical inquiry, students find their voice to experiment with both non-traditional methods along with the traditional processes in ceramics to create innovative artwork.

 Facilities & Special Equipment

 The undergraduate ceramics program is housed next to sculpture on the ground floor of the Fine Art Building.
 Students taking classes in ceramics have access to glaze mixing, plaster mold making, a slab roller, an extruder, 12 electric wheels and digital electric kilns.
 We have a Critique / Seminar Room for looking at artwork and to see presentations.
 There is also access to a laser cutter and to other digital processes through the fablab.
 Clay mixing and specialty atmospheric raku and soda kilns are located off campus at the MFA Warehouse for community firings of student work.